siplasplas/qt-textviewer/README.md

 - tabulation \t is changed to spaces , but variable length spaces, from 1 to max, tab spaces intended to equal place of screen
 - beside goto, scrolling to small distances: one line down and up, one page down and up

+How was done length limit of lines?
+It is impractical to divide line in points 10000, 20000, 30000 from begin line (if segment size was set to 10k unicode chars).
+First - utf8 char lengths are variable, second, more important, that lines are searching in both directions.
+It can't first go to begin whole line, because file contains only one line and would have hundreds of gigabytes.
+Break point are 10000,20000, 30000 but from beginning file, not line.
+This is simplification.
+Two issues:for exmample point 20000 is needed to correct to 20001 or 20002 due to
+- break point can't be inside utf8 code, add 1 or a few
+- break point can't be inside \r\n sequence, add 1
+-
+Second issue is that is not nice divide line near beginning, for example breakpoint randomly will at line[15], worse, every line has a chance to be divided, not only long line.
+To avoid this, each line skip first breakpoint and divide on further.